Ways of cooperation

 Centers of Excellence in Neurodegeneration Initiative (CoEN): The aim of the initiative is to foster leading edge joint research and exchange activities through the selection and funding of joint pathfinder projects.
 The initiative was founded in June 2010 by DZNE, Medical Research Council (MRC, UK) and the Canadian Institutes of Health Research (CIHR, Canada), and now also includes partners in France, Spain, Italy, Belgium and the Slovak Republic.

-Based on its organizational structure, the DZNE also benefits from ample opportunities to network with the expertise and resources of its affiliated local universities.
-Indeed, such collaboration is crucial for clinical research work, since the DZNE does not provide direct patient care services.
+Based on its organizational structure, the DZNE contributes to and benefits from its diverse opportunities to network with the expertise and resources of its local partner universities and university hospitals.
+This networking is particularly crucial for clinical research, since the DZNE as a research center does not offer patient care.

-- SyNergy (Munich Cluster for Systems Neurology; new excellence cluster) in Munich
+- Synergy/ActiGlia (Munich Cluster for Systems Neurology), in Munich